pyroesp/vitaFFT/README.md

 This program uses my libFFT for the FFT algorithm.

+Install vitasdk through vdpm.

+Build the software with "cmake . && make".

 Thanks to :

 	- everyone who worked on the vitasdk and vitasdk samples